 More than a high-profile figurehead, he’d roll up his sleeves to sit one-on-one with individuals.
 Dr. Annie Baldwin recounted an instance of Mays aiding an aspiring professional who, though skilled, lacked sufficient savvy to navigate the system.
 “A gentleman Charles and I worked with had trained to be a tailor.
 [He was] required to take additional courses, but did not understand how to answer University of Minnesota test questions.

 “At my kitchen table, [we] helped him pass that test.
 He was then able to work in Minneapolis Public Schools.
 Charles was interested in helping anybody when he thought he could lend a hand.”

 A memorial service at Unity South Church was held for Mays on July 4 with Twin Cities’ theater luminary T. Mychael Rambo offering welcoming remarks.
 The program, “A Life of Empathy, Compassion, Philanthropy, and Service,” was appropriately titled.

 After a lifetime of trailblazing activism, Mays passed peacefully on June 5 in the care of his niece Michele Bratcher Goodwin and sister Gloria Mays-Fulsom.
 He was 85 years old.
 A memorial website, charlesmays.org, is dedicated to his legacy.

-There will be a celebratory observance of Charles Mays’ life and legacy on July 23 at Martin Luther King Park in Minneapolis at 6 pm, sponsored by Minneapolis AARP and the Martin Luther King Park Legacy.
+There will be a celebratory observance of Charles Mays’ life and legacy on July 23 at 6 pm at Martin Luther King Park, located at 4055 Nicollet Ave., S, in Minneapolis.
+The event is sponsored by Minneapolis AARP and the Martin Luther King Park Legacy.
 The gathering is open to the public.